leshill/handlebars_assets/README.md

     HandlebarsTemplates['contacts/new'](context);

-## Configuring the template namespace
+## The template namespace

 By default, the global Javascript object that holds the compiled templates is `HandlebarsTemplates`, but it can be easily renamed.
-Another common template namespace `JST`.
-Just change the `template_namespace` config option when you initialize your application.
+Another common template namespace is `JST`.
+Just change the `template_namespace` configuration option when you initialize your application.

     HandlebarsAssets::Config.template_namespace = 'JST'